An Overview of our dance exams at Base Dance Performing Arts Academy

 FAQ: What if I cannot make it to the Exam Awards Ceremony?

-If you are unable to attend the Exam Awards Ceremony, your child's feedback and award will be available for collection from the welcome desk after the ceremony.
+If you are unable to attend the Exam Awards Presentation, your child’s feedback and award will be available for collection from the welcome desk after the ceremony.
+It is your responsibility to collect these items, as they will not be kept in the classroom.

 FAQ: How can my child practice at home for their exam?